Where to Eat in Sydney: Food Lover’s Guide 2024

 Koi Dessert Bar in Chippendale

-Go old school with the traditional Italian Ricotta cake, Pasticceria Papa in Bondi.
-You will find it below street level in the Adina Bondi Hotel building.
+Go old school with the traditional Italian Ricotta cake, Pasticceria Papa from Five Dock or Haberfield.
+You may also find them at city cafes.

 traditional Italian Ricotta cake, Pasticceria Papa in Bondi